jhkliu42/academic-kickstart/content/writing/BSR_InfoInterviewing/.ipynb_checkpoints/index-checkpoint.md

 ---
-title: The Ins and Outs of Informational Interviewing
+title: The ins and outs of informational interviewing
 summary:
 tags: